You're Not Just an Athlete Anymore: You're a Player and a CEO

 Your business is your body and your brand.
 Your operating expenses are the things necessary for you to run your business at peak performance.
 These are non-negotiable costs you must budget for:

-• The 1099 Warning (Taxes): You will soon learn that the four numbers "1099" are the signal to the Federal and State governments that you have to pay income tax.
+The 1099 Warning (Taxes): You will soon learn that the two numbers "10" + "99" are the signal to the Federal and State governments that you have to pay income tax.
 This is a non-negotiable business expense.
 Fail to budget for it, and your "profit" is a lie.

 Your System: The Budget as a Blueprint for Trade-Offs